 The song was recorded early in the Slowhand sessions, on May 6, 1977.
 What a treasure in the vault!
 It is faithful to the Lightfoot version in general style and mood, and the vocals are somewhat reminiscent of Lightfoot too.
 I am thrilled that Clapton chose to release this cover now, and hope it does well on the charts.
 The Lightfoot recording, on his 1972 album Don Quixote, was not released as a single.

 You can listen to the song here.
 It goes without saying that Clapton is one of the most highly regarded artists of his generation, as well as one of the top rated guitar players.
 The fact that he chose a Lightfoot song to record speaks volumes.
-The song will be available for purchase on release date (which seems to be December 18th in the US, and a week earlier elsewhere), but an Clapton CD is a good investment.
-The "Deluxe Edition" CD with the Lightfoot song can be pre-ordered now from Amazon.com, Amazon.ca and Amazon.co.uk.
+The song is available for purchase here (MP3 at Amazon.com), but a Clapton CD is probably a good investment.
+The "Deluxe Edition" CD with the Lightfoot song can be ordered from Amazon.com, Amazon.ca and Amazon.co.uk.
 Both the "Deluxe" and "Super Deluxe" editions include the Lightfoot song.

 Gordon Lightfoot Interviewed by Kate Lochte of WKMS 91.3 FM, Murray, KY